jonchang/fishtreeoflife.org/taxonomy.md

 ---
 layout: page
 title: Taxonomy
-description: The new Phylogenetic Fish Classification based on the Fish Tree of Life
+description: The new Phylogenetic Fish Classification based on the Fish Tree of Life, with species checklists, phylogenies, DNA sequences and fossil calibrations
 ---

 <style>